dileepkumarnie1/AI-Atlas/README.md

 - Opens a PR if `public/tools.json`, `data/discovery_log.json`, or `data/pending-tools.json` changed

 Email notifications (optional)
-The discovery script can send an email summary when SMTP is configured.
+The discovery script can send a summary email when SMTP is configured.
+Emails are now sent in both HTML and plaintext:
+- HTML: grouped by domain, with clickable tool names, reasons, and links.
+- Plaintext: readable fallback for clients that strip HTML.

 Configure GitHub Actions secrets
 - SMTP_HOST – e.g., smtp.gmail.com or your provider